ente76/guillotine/README.md

 - ~/.local/share/icons
 - /usr/share/icons

 `gtk3-icon-browser` is an app that shows a selection of system icons.
+Personally I use glade to browse the local icons.

 ## License